-If you upgraded your BIG-IP system from previous version and had an existing Application Service that used the f5.microsoft_sharepoint_2010 template from one of those versions, you will see a warning that the source template has changed.
+If you configured your BIG-IP system using a previous version of the downloadable iApp template, we strongly recommend you upgrade the iApp template to this current version.
+If you upgraded your BIG-IP system from previous version and had an existing Application Service that used the f5.microsoft_sharepoint_2010 or f5.microsoft_sharepoint_2010_2013 template from one of those versions, you will see a warning that the source template has changed.
 In version 11.4 and later, the iApp template for SharePoint has been significantly improved, and we strongly recommend you upgrade the source template to the new template available in v11.4 or later.